-- God is said to use his voice, even though he doesn't have a voice in the same way a human being does. - This term can be used to refer to the whole person, as in the statement "A voice is heard in the desert saying, 'Prepare the way of the Lord.'"
-This could be translated as, "A person is heard calling out in the desert...."
-(See: Synecdoche) - To "hear someone's voice" could also be translated as "hear someone speaking." - Sometimes the word "voice" may be used for objects that cannot literally speak, such as when David exclaims in the psalms that the "voice" of the heavens proclaims God's mighty works.
+• God is said to use his voice, even though he doesn't have a voice in the same way a human being does.

+- This term can be used to refer to the whole person, as in the statement "A voice is heard in the desert saying, 'Prepare the way of the Lord.'"
+This could be translated as "A person is heard calling out in the desert...."
+(See: synecdoche) - To "hear someone's voice" could also be translated as "hear someone speaking." - Sometimes the word "voice" may be used for objects that cannot literally speak, such as when David exclaims in the psalms that the "voice" of the heavens proclaims God's mighty works.
 This could also be translated as "their splendor shows clearly how great God is."

-(See also: call, calling, called, call out, proclaim, proclamation, splendor walk
+(See also: call, proclaim, splendor)